vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/008/03_sa_veda.md

 title = "03"

 +++
-With Lub.
-I take dā́ti as a contracted root-aor. subjunctive.
+With Lubotsky I take dā́ti as a contracted root-aor. subjunctive.
 Unfortunately the root syllable never requires a disyllabic reading.